wp-plugins/polaroid-gallery/readme.txt

 2. Test if the plugin works properly with the default theme.
 Your theme might also generate some kind of css conflict.

 == Changelog ==

+= 2.0.3 =
+* Added Add scratches to thumbnails option.
+* More CSS3 effects and better support for IE9.
+* New screenshots.

 = 2.0.2 =
 * Added Thumbnail text visibility option.